boydavidtaga/neiro.io/_posts/2018-04-28-elixir-code-quality-tools-and-checks.md

 ## Sobelow

-[Sobelow](https://github.com/nccgroup/sobelow) is a security-based static analysis too.
+[Sobelow](https://github.com/nccgroup/sobelow) is a security-based static analysis tool.
 Unfortunately, it comes just for the Phoenix framework, so you can use it only in your web applications.
-Sobelow can detect these types of security issues:
+Sobelow can detect the following types of security issues:

 * Insecure configuration
 * Known-vulnerable Dependencies